 Your family doctor

 Your GP is often the first person people go to.
-There’s a few reasons to start with the GP: he or she will have your family history and know you, so will be in a good place to advise you on treatment or other services to go to.
-The other reason is that some services, such as the HSE’s Adult Mental Health Services, require a referral from a GP.
+There’s a few reasons to start with the GP: he or she will have your family history and know you.
+So they will be in a good position to advise you on treatment or other services to go to.
+Secondly, some services, such as the HSE’s Adult Mental Health Services, require a referral from a GP.

-They might ask whether you’d like to get a blood test, to check if there are factors like vitamin deficiencies or hormonal changes that are affecting your mood.
+They might ask whether you’d like to get a blood test.
+This would be to check if there are factors like vitamin deficiencies or hormonal changes affecting your mood.

 At the end of the consultation, listen to your GP’s opinion and ask what happens next.
 Take notes and ask where you can find more information if you think that would be helpful.

-If the GP does not seem concerned or doesn’t offer the advice or referral services that you wanted, that can feel deflating.
-You have the option to get a second opinion or access a mental health service yourself such as those listed below.
+If the GP doesn’t seem concerned, or doesn’t offer the advice or referral services you wanted, it can feel deflating.
+You have the option to get a second opinion.
+Or access a mental health service yourself such as those listed below.

 Primary care services